n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 05 - Advent of Cyber 2021.md

 ![Password Change XSS](AoC-2021_Photos/Day_05/5.0_AoC-Day-5_12-23-21-Password-Change-XSS.png)

-After waiting a minute or two for Grinch to view our comment, attempt to login with their credentials `grinch:pass123`.
+After waiting for a minute or two for Grinch to view our comment, attempt to login with their credentials `grinch:pass123`.
 Success!
 We have access to Grinch's account.
 On the settings page, we find the malicious plugin Grinch enabled.
 Disable it to solve the problem.

 ![Flag!](AoC-2021_Photos/Day_05/6.0_AoC-Day-5_12-23-21-Malicious-Plugin.png)